 Instructions

-- Preheat oven to 300°F and grease an 8-inch square baking dish.
+- Preheat oven to 300°F and grease an 8-inch square baking dish with nonstick cooking spray.

-- Pour the batter into prepared baking dish.
-Sprinkle the brown sugar over the batter.
+- Pour the cake batter into prepared baking dish.
+Sprinkle the ½ cup light brown sugar over the batter.

 - Bake for 60-70 minutes or until a toothpick inserted into the center comes out with just a few moist crumbs.